sviperll/adt4j/README.md

 Since 0.15

+ * Add default names for generated getters, updaters and predicates.
+Allow to omit name parameter.
+ * API-breaking change: rename value argument to name argument of @Getter, @Updater and @GeneratePredicate annotations
  * API-breaking change: use com.github.sviperll.meta.Visitor annotation from metachicory package.
  * Add dependency to metachicory package which provides some generic metaprogramming support.